BorealisAI/rate_distortion/README.md

 **rd** sub-Hparam:
   - `rd_data_list`: (list) The list of data to be used.
 Can include only test, or both test and train.
   - `n_chains`: (int) The number of independent AIS chains per data point.
-  - `anneal_steps`: (int) The number of annealing steps(intermedia distributions) for AIS.
+  - `anneal_steps`: (int) The number of annealing steps(intermediate distributions) for AIS.
 Note that this is not the total steps yet.
 Total step will also include the patched intermediate distributions as described in the paper.
   - `temp_schedule`: (str) Temperature schedule.
 Just use "sigmoid".
   - `leap_steps`: (int) Number of leap frog steps for HMC.
   - `acceptance_prob`: (float) Average acceptance probability for adaptive step size tuning in HMC.